07517 434947

 We are often asked which knives we recommend, and it’s products not from overseas as you might have assumed but from a very long-established British maker from Sheffield, the place stainless steel was invented, and they’re called Samuel Staniforth.
 They’ve been in business for 160 years, so we can be sure they really know what they’re doing with knives and steel.

 Knives, of course, come in many shapes, sizes, and varieties of duties.
 That doesn’t really matter too much as most follow the came principle.
 Some are flexible, some stout, some pointy, some straight.
-It matters not; the same principles apply, and the outcome is a sharpened blade, and we can sharpen those herb knives (Mezzaluna) that need a keen edge to be effective.
+It matters not; the same principles apply, and the outcome is a sharpened blade, and we can even sharpen those herb knives (Mezzaluna) that need a keen edge to be effective.

 The first thing we do is inspect the blade; it’s rare for them to be perfect.
 All we see are, of course, blunt, but they may be nicked, torn, or be damaged in some other way, a broken tip or bellied blade.
 We pre-grind almost every knife in a machine that gets the blade smooth, with no nicks and is equally bevelled to an angle of around 15°.
 This is done dry but using a special abrasive, CBN or Cubic Boron Nitride; this has the unusual characteristic of producing very little heat in the process of material removal, so the hardening of the knife is undamaged.